roshiajin-kunai/sakkamade.github.io/_posts/witches/2021-02-24-witches-intro.md

 Thence, I desired to vanquish her at whatsoever cost.
-Only upon her defeat may I grow a great witch, grow pleased of myself.
+Only upon her defeat may I grow a great witch, grow pleased with myself.
 So  believed I.
-The distinction in power, however, had its mere widening in the course of a middle school, and I have never drew a single victory.
+The space in between our forces, however, had its mere widening in the course of a middle school, and I have never drew a  victory at no occasion.